Trump's support alone not enough to back immigration deal, Cotton says

 After the government shutdown went into full swing this weekend, Trump's campaign operation released a brutal advertisement slamming Democrats as "complicit in every murder committed by illegal immigrants" if they stand in the way of the administration's attempts at curbing illegal immigration.
 The president himself appears in the ad to approve its message.

-But when asked on Sunday how the ad helps them negotiate with Democrats, Short on Sunday tried to draw a line separating the ad makers from the administration.
+But when asked on Sunday how the ad helps them negotiate with Democrats, Short tried to draw a line separating the ad makers from the administration.

 "It's done from a political organization," he said.
 "It's not done from people working inside the White House."